Skip to content

 Errors/Warning

-See Inspections topic in Consulo UI Guidelines on how to write message texts for highlighting/quick fixes.
+See the Inspections topic in Consulo UI Guidelines on how to write message texts for highlighting/quick fixes.

 To highlight a region of text as a warning or error (2020.1 and later):